37 Cancun Dental Tips to Ensure the Best Dental Tourism Vacation in Mexico

 2. Direct flights to Cancun are numerous and affordable.
 Yes, there are other dental tourism options, such as Costa Rica, Thailand, the Philippines, or India.
 But you will spend more on flight costs.
-It adds up, especially if you’re getting procedures like dental implants, which require at least two trips to complete.
+It adds up, especially if you’re looking for dental implants Cancun Mexico dental clinics, which require at least two trips to complete.

 I just took a glance at Southwest’s website and saw “Wanna Get Away” fares from Phoenix to Cancun for $211 round-trip in November.
 That’s even cheaper than most domestic flights.
 If you live somewhere on the East Coast, like Florida, you’ll find great rates due to shorter flights.
 Likewise, many Canadians can also find cheap, direct flights to Cancun.